 Two of Marshall and Annie's adult children, Nora Pearl and William Eliot, married Harbaugh-Minerd cousins -- Nora to Cyril "Edgar" Ream and William to Ethel Irene Ream.

-Marshall passed away on June 18, 1941, at the age of 74.
+Marshall suffered at the end of his life with "angina pectoris" -- chest pain likely signalling heart disease.
+He passed away on June 18, 1941, at the age of 74.
 He is buried beside his first wife at Maple Summit.

 As a widow, Mary went to live with her son Bert in Lorain, Cuyahoga County, OH.
 She died at his home at the age of 70 on July 15, 1956.
 Her remains were returned to Confluence for the funeral, followed by burial at Maple Summit Cemetery.
 At the time of her death, she was survived by 10 grandchildren and 10 great-grandchildren.